xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 {% highlight sh %}
 babun update
-pact install ruby ruby-nokogiri ruby-rails ruby-pg libpq-devel libxml2-devel libxslt-devel gcc-g++ patch sqlite3 postgresql gem install pg sinatra shotgun rails
+pact install ruby ruby-nokogiri ruby-rails ruby-pg libpq-devel libxml2-devel libxslt-devel gcc-g++ patch sqlite3 postgresql gem install pg sinatra shotgun rails rspec
 {% endhighlight %}
 (Note: Some gems, such as Puma or Turbolinks are not compatible with these settings as of now.
 Solution will be provided if there's a working one.)